hkbakke/wsus-helpers/README.md

     # Reindex, run the built-in WSUS maintenance jobs and delete declined updates
     wsus-maintenance.ps1 -Full

 ## Scheduling recommendations
 Create a daily task that runs these actions
 1. wsus-approve.ps1
 2. wsus-maintenance.ps1

-Create a monthly task that runs this action
+Create a monthly task that runs these actions
 1. wsus-maintenance.ps1 -Full
+2. wsus-approve.ps1
+3. wsus-maintenance.ps1

+By running sync/approve directly after full maintenance you minimize the period where WSUS is unaware of updates that was deleted from the database because they were not needed.

 # Offline WSUS sync
 ## wsus-sync